SusanStrange/BACKEND-SusanStrangeArchive/content/en/archive/Globalization and the Rise of Integrated World Society/index.md

 ---

 title: "Globalization and the Rise of Integrated World Society: Deterritorialization, Structural-Power, and the Endogenization of International Society."
-description: "This is the text displayed by the search results"
+description: "By Salvatore Babones, John H.S.
+Aberg"
-datetext: "2023"
+datetext: "2019"
 excerpt: "Citation data"
 excerpt2: "Abstract content"
 excerpt3: "Extra content like key terms"